Noroff-FEU-Assignments/project-exam-1-jonhavbra87/README.md

 - Contact page (JavaScript validation form)

 ### WordPress
-Use WordPress as an content management to setup an API for consumption for my blog posts.
+Use WordPress as an content management to setup an API for consumption for blog posts.

 ## Built With